 RSP format: IDnnn; where nnn is 017.
 This command is provided only for compatibility with existing software, which may use ID in order to distinguish between transceivers.
-New or modified software should send the K3 command to the transceiver; if a K3n; response is received, the computer must be connected to a K3 or KX3.
-The K3 and KX3 can be differentiated from each other using the OM command.
+New or modified software should send the K3 command to the transceiver.
+If a K3n; response is then received, the computer must be connected to a K3, KX3, or KX2.
+The K3, KX3, and KX2 can be differentiated from each other using the OM command.